Rainbow-Dreamer/conway-game-of-life-simulator/README.md

 If you want to change the BS rule of conway's game of life, you can change B and S in the settings file, please note that B must be an integer and S must be a list of integers.
 After that, save the settings file and then restart the simulator to have the changed settings take effect.

-Here is a picture of this onway's game of life editor and simulator:
+Here is a picture of this conway's game of life editor and simulator:
 ![image](previews/1.jpg)

 # conway-game-of-life-simulator中文版介绍